 Viva White Oak

-Soltesz is providing civil engineering services at Viva White Oak, a much anticipated adaptive reuse mixed-use bioscience village development project totaling nearly 300 acres in Montgomery County, Maryland.
-Adjacent to the 130-acre consolidated Food and Drug Administration (FDA) headquarters, as well as the planned new Washington Adventist Hospital, the world-class bioscience village will feature an academic and research collaboration campus, full-service hotel and conference center, bio/life sciences offices and labs, and residences.
+Soltesz is providing civil engineering services at Viva White Oak, a much anticipated adaptive reuse mixed-use and bioscience village development project totaling nearly 300 acres in Montgomery County, Maryland.
+Adjacent to the 130-acre consolidated Food and Drug Administration (FDA) headquarters, as well as the new Washington Adventist Hospital, the world-class bioscience village will feature an academic and research collaboration campus, full-service hotel, and conference center, bio/life sciences offices, and labs, and residences.
 Residential and commercial use will total over 12 million square feet.
-The site requires particular attention to environmental concerns given its proximity to forest and streams.
+The site requires particular attention to environmental concerns given its proximity to forests and streams.